espra/core/src/README.md

 so that other instances can know how to contact you.
 You can
 disable this:

-    $ ampzero run kickass --no-hub
+    $ amp run kickass --no-hub

 However, until amp routing is developed, other nodes will not be
 able to contact you if your address changes and you're in this
 mode.
 It can, however, be quite useful whilst you're developing
 though.

-And, on a related front, the `ampzero` run will try to figure
+And, on a related front, the `amp` run will try to figure
 out your public/external IP address and establish a port mapping
 with any NAT device that might be in between your machine and
 the internet.
 You can disable this, e.g.

-    $ ampzero run kickass --no-nat-bypass
+    $ amp run kickass --no-nat-bypass

 This setting is also implicit in the command that you'd use to
 run an instance on a "proper" server or VPS:

-    $ ampzero run kickass --server
+    $ amp run kickass --server

 This mode differs from the default (which is suited for normal
 single-machine instances), in that it'd only start the following